ARIA Hall Of Fame

 1997 The Bee Gees, Paul Kelly, Graeme Bell

-1998 The Masters Apprentices, The Angels
+1998 Masters Apprentices, The Angels

 1999 Richard Clapton, Jimmy Little